 And I’ve witnessed this firsthand.
-I wrote earlier this year about my mother’s experience with Parkinson’s, so I won’t go into detail here.
+I wrote last year about my mother’s experience with Parkinson’s, so I won’t go into detail here.
 But the potential for disruption is very real — and content is what can unleash the purpose that will drive that disruption.

 But this is a lesson for disruptors in any industry – and especially content marketers.
 Before launching any new campaigns, reflect on your purpose.
 Think of purpose as the thing that drives your business, or how your business gives back.
 In the case of medical cannabis, a company’s purpose could be to empower the patient, and to provide patients with a natural alternative to synthetic pharmaceuticals.